Azure Account Onboarding Overview

 - Click Settings in the main menu

-- Click Cloud Accounts or Integrations
+- Click Integrations

-- Click + Add Cloud Account
+- Click + Connect Azure

 Step 2: Choose Your Azure Account Type